microsoft/code-with-engineering-playbook/docs/documentation/recipes/deploy-docfx-azure-website.md

-# Deploy the DocFx Documentation website to an Azure Website automatically
+# Deploy the DocFx Documentation Website to an Azure Website Automatically

 In the article [Using DocFx and Companion Tools to generate a Documentation website](using-docfx-and-tools.md) the process is described to generate content of a documentation website using DocFx.
 This document describes how to setup an Azure Website to host the content and automate the deployment to it using a pipeline in Azure DevOps.